 In the Motion, the Companies sought reconsideration of the two-point deduction with respect to the removal of the eligibility requirement as it relates to a Proposer, its parent company, or affiliate that has pending claims against the Companies.
 In Order 38653, the Commission denied the Companies' request to reconsider removal of the eligibility requirement related to pending litigation against the Companies, but permitted the Companies to determine an appropriate point deduction to account for the magnitude of detriment a Proposer could cause if it is in pending litigation with the Companies.
 Order 38653 at 19.
-As such, and after consultation with the IO, the Companies determined that a separate ten (10) point deduction is appropriate and proposer, parent company, or any affiliate is involved in pending litigation with the Companies.
+As such, and after consultation with the IO, the Companies determined that a separate ten (10) point deduction is appropriate and proportionate to the magnitude of detriment to the Companies that would result from a Proposal whose Proposer, parent company, or any affiliate is involved in pending litigation with the Companies.
 Such involvement includes claims made by a Proposer, parent company, or any affiliate against the Companies and any claims made by the Companies against a Proposer, parent company, or any affiliate.
 To further address the significance of accepting a proposal whose Proposer, parent company, or any affiliate is in pending litigation with the Companies, the ten-point deduction is not subject to the maximum of ten (10) points that may be deducted for other Previous Performance scoring criteria.
 As such, a total of twenty (20) points may be deducted from a Proposal's non-price score for infractions of Previous Performance scoring criteria.